Julius Caesar at St Paul’s Church

 St Paul’s Church was a true asset and the Iris theatre company indeed put it good use.
 Some scenes took advantage of the natural stage of the entrance doorway, while others took place in the garden.
 The memorable tent sequence worked particularly well, with the audience gathered round the mocked up campsite, cross-legged in the dirt.
 Tellingly, the scenes that took place actually in the church were so nearly fantastic, only to be ruined by the frankly embarrassing music and filmic aspirations of the company.
 Caesar’s death for example made thrilling use of Handel’s Zadok the Priest, convincingly holding court in the church’s ancient stone walls, yet the moment of his murder was played out in a painfully tacky fashion, with the conspirators suddenly switching to a jarring sequence of simulated slowmo and electronic music.

 This company shouldn’t try to make itself “contemporary”.
 Like placing your copy of the Bard’s complete works in a Billy bookcase, the tacky framing given to Iris Theatre’s version of Julius Caesar isn’t enough to deride the play’s immutable power.
 Next time, one would recommend using togas and tasteful silence over dubstep beats and cyberpunk body armour.

-Julius Caesar is on at St Paul’s Church in Covent Garden until 26th July 2013, for further information or to book visit here.
+Julius Caesar is at St Paul’s Church in Covent Garden until 26th July 2013.
+For further information or to book visit the theatre company’s website here.